DevExpress-Examples/XAF_Security_E4908/EFCore/ASP.NetCore/Blazor.WebAssembly/Readme.md

 This example demonstrates how you can create a [Web API service](https://docs.devexpress.com/eXpressAppFramework/113366/concepts/security-system/security-system-overview) backend and a Blazor WebAssembly application frontend.
 The backend uses EF Core for data access.

 The application works with blog post data.
-It authenticates a user, determines his or her permissions, and selectively enables the following data operations:
+It authenticates a user with cookies, determines his or her permissions, and selectively enables the following data operations:

-- Authenticates the `Editor` and `Viewer` users using cookies.
 - Lists existing Post records
 - Displays a photo of a Post author
 - Creates new Post records